 BE THE CHANGE Info guide

-BE THE CHANGE is a brand-new educational program, designed for middle school students, that brings humanity to history—one letter at a time.
+BE THE CHANGE is a brand-new educational program that brings humanity to history—one letter at a time.

 “Curry 6” shoe insole designed by 4th grader, Riley Morrison.